Firstly, a big welcome to all you new BitTorrent Sync users!

 Is there an Android/iPhone Mobile App?

-The official android app is available in the Google Play Store and requires Android 2.2 or higher, and is currently only supported on ARM architecture (x86 architecture support is coming soon!).
+The official android app is available in the Google Play Store and requires Android 2.2 or higher, and is currently only supported on ARM architecture (for x86 architecture support please see this thread).

 The official iOS app is available in the iTunes Store and requires iOS 5.0 or higher.